emberjs/guides/source/localizable/testing/index.md

 These commands run your tests using [Testem] to make testing multiple browsers very easy.
 You can configure Testem using the `testem.js` file in your application root.

+#### Choosing the Tests to Run

+To run a subset of your tests by title use the `--filter` option.
+Quickly test your current work `ember test --filter="dashboard"`, or only run a certain type of test `ember test --filter="integration"`.
+When using QUnit it is possible to exclude tests by adding an exclamation point to the beginning of the filter `ember test --filter="!acceptance"`.

 [automated tests]: http://en.wikipedia.org/wiki/Test_automation
 [QUnit]: http://qunitjs.com/
 [Testem]: https://github.com/airportyh/testem